Opal: Multimodal Image Generation for News Illustration: Study 1: Exploring GPT-3 as a Source of Suggestions

 \subsubsection{Generating Icons from Tone}

-Similar to the previous section, we asked one annotator to select three tones that can best represent each of the articles.
-We then prompted GPT3 with {\it“Give me 10 icons associated with [tones]”} and we asked one participant to also come up with 10 icons associated with the same tones.
-Again, two annotators rated the relevance of icons generated by GPT3 and by human to the tones by answering the question: “On a scale of 1-5, how relevant is the icon to the tone?”
-An example of the rubrics and result is shown in Figure \ref{fig:tirub}.
-This process is repeated for each of the five selected news articles.
-In total 14 tones were being expanded into 280 icons and one tone was eliminated from the list due to duplication.
+We used tone data from the Tone task to seed the generation of icon words.
+For each article, one annotator selected three of the most relevant GPT-3-generated tones.
+We prompted GPT-3: {\it“Give me 10 icons associated with [tone]”}.
+We asked a human to also come up with 10 icons for each of those tones.
+Two annotators rated the GPT-3-generated and human-generated icons in randomized order: “On a scale of 1-5, how relevant is the icon to the tone?”
+The rubric and example data are shown in Figure \ref{fig:tirub}.
+From five articles, fourteen tones were expanded into 280 icons.
+(One tone was eliminated due to duplication.)